Maker’s Mark Founders

 Margaret Samuels

-They say, that Margie is the reason most folks buy their first bottle of Maker's Mark and Bill, Sr is the reason they buy their second bottle.
-The shape of the bottle, look of the label, the signature red wax topper and even the name itself are all thanks to Margie.
+It is said that Margie is the reason most folks buy their first bottle of Maker's Mark, and Bill Sr is the reason they buy their second bottle.
+The shape of the bottle, the look of the label, the signature red wax topper, and even the name itself are all thanks to Margie.
 In 1953, Margie Samuels collaborated with her husband on a new kind of bourbon.
-She baked seven loaves of bread with a variety of alternative grains, and the whole family blind-tasted the breads and then decided on the soft red winter wheat.
+She baked seven loaves of bread, the whole family blind-tasted the breads, and then decided on the soft red winter wheat.

 T. W. Samuels